RedArchon/legacy/README.md

 - Configure your MySQL connection using the credentials provided in `.env` and create a schema/database named `legacy`
 - `php artisan sail:install` and choose `mysql`
 - Run `./vendor/bin/sail artisan migrate`
-- `./vendor/bin/sail npm install && npm run dev`
 - Open your browser and head to `legacy.test` or `localhost`
+- Run `./vendor/bin/sail artisan test`

 ## Task